Menu

 3. Maagh Mela

 These three Melas are very important and auspicious to the Hindu pilgrims.
-During these Melas, celebrations, and processions at the banks of rivers will extend to high.
+During these Melas, celebrations, and processions at the banks of rivers will extend to the high.

 The History behind the Kumbh Mela

-According to the Hindu myths, Once the demigods (Devtas) lost their powers.
+According to the Hindu myths, once the demigods (Devtas) lost their powers.
 To get their powers back they had a deal with demons(Asuras) to churn the Milk Ocean to get out the nectar of immortality and to share it equally.

 To churn the milk ocean Mandara mountain and Vasukhi (the king of Serpents) was used as churning rod and rope.
 After that, for years they churned the ocean but at first, poison came out.
 Finally, the nectar of immortality known as “Amrit” was brought out by Dhanwantari in a pot.